-Terms for buying goods and services on our website
+Terms and Conditions for buying goods and services on our website

-- If you are a consumer, you have a legal right to cancel a contract during the period set out below.
-This means that, during the relevant period, if you change your mind or decide for any other reason that you do not want to receive or keep a product, you can notify us of your decision to cancel the contract and receive a refund.
-Advice about your legal right to cancel the contract is available from your local Citizens’ Advice Bureau or Trading Standards office.
+- During the relevant period, if you change your mind or decide for any other reason that you do not want to receive or keep a product, you can notify us of your decision to cancel the contract and receive a refund.
+Advice about your legal right to cancel the contract is available from your local Citizens Advice or Trading Standards office.

 - This cancellation right does not apply in the case of:

-- any products that become mixed inseparably with other items after their delivery;
+- Any products that become mixed inseparably with other items after their delivery; or

-- Your legal right to cancel a contract starts from the date we confirm our acceptance of your order, which is when the contract between us is formed.
-Your deadline for cancelling the contract then depends on what you have ordered and how it is delivered, as set out in the table below:
+- Your deadline for cancelling the contract depends on what you have ordered and how it is delivered, as set out in the table below:

 Your contract is for a single product (which is not delivered in instalments on separate days).